-At the end of the first three weeks of a grading period parents will receive a progress report if their child's performance in any course/subject area that is near or below 70, or is below the expected level of performance.
-If the student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be requested to schedule a conference with the teacher of that class or subject.
-[See Working Together on page 76 for how to schedule a conference.]
+At the end of the first three weeks of a grading period, parents will receive a progress report if their child's performance in any course/subject area is near or below 70 or is below the expected level of performance.
+If a student receives a grade lower than 70 in any class or subject at the end of a grading period, the parent will be asked to schedule a conference with the teacher.
+[See Working Together on page 78 for how to schedule a conference.]

 Teachers follow grading guidelines that have been approved by the principal pursuant to the board-adopted policy.
 Grading guidelines are designed to reflect each student's relative mastery of each assignment.
 State law provides that a test or course grade issued by a teacher cannot be changed unless the board determines that the grade was arbitrary or contains an error, or that the teacher did not follow the district's grading policy.
-[See Grading Guidelines on page 58 and policy EIA(LOCAL) for more information.]
+[See Grading Guidelines on page 56 and policy EIA(LOCAL) for more information.]